IBM-Cloud/docs/local/index.md

 IBM® uses cloud operations as a service to monitor and maintain your environment, so that you can focus on building apps and services that run on top of the environment.
 IBM also handles platform updates, so that you can focus on the business.

 {{site.data.keyword.Bluemix_notm}} Local environments have the same security standards as the public {{site.data.keyword.Bluemix_notm}} in terms of operational security.
 You provide the hardware and infrastructure, which gives you control over infrastructure and physical security.
 Developer access to the local {{site.data.keyword.Bluemix_notm}} is controlled by your LDAP policies, which can be configured by the {{site.data.keyword.Bluemix_notm}} team when they set up your environment.
 Within the local environment, using the Administration page, you can manage user roles and permissions.

-{{site.data.keyword.Bluemix_notm}} Local includes a private syndicated catalog that displays the local services that are available exclusively to you.
-It also includes additional services that are made available to you to use from {{site.data.keyword.Bluemix_notm}} Public.
-The syndicated catalog provides the function to create hybrid applications that consist of public and private services.
-You have the option to decide which public services meet the requirements for your business based on your data privacy and security criteria.
-You see specific icons attached to service tiles in your catalog if, for example, it is a private service.

 {{site.data.keyword.Bluemix_notm}} Local comes with all included {{site.data.keyword.Bluemix_notm}} runtimes and 64 GB of compute memory.